Sidify Music Converter

 Step 5Find Spotify Downloads on the Local Drive

-Once the conversion is done, you can go to the Converted tab to check what have been downloaded successfully.
+Once the conversion is done, you can go to the Converted tab to check what has been downloaded successfully.
 Go to the output folder set in Step 3 and you can find all the Spotify songs in that playlist downloaded on the local drive.